-As part of my professional work (software consultant, trainer and author), I have, over the years, written several books on process and quality.
-The more recent of these are available as Kindle eBooks, such as the quiz books on CMMI®/ People CMM® that I recently co-authored: Quiz Book on CMMI® – DEV (V1.3), Quiz Book on CMMI® – SVC (V1.3), and Quiz Book on People CMM® (V2.0).
-Amongst the professional books I have written, my personal favourite is my business novel — Aligning Ferret: How an Organization Meets Extraordinary Challenges.
-Aligning Ferret is a story that uses a crisis in a fictional organization to explore concepts of strategy and performance management systems for organization-wide alignment.
+Earlier, as part of my professional work (software consultant, trainer and author), I wrote, over the years, several books on process and quality.
+Most are now outdated and out of print.
+The more recent ones are available as Kindle eBooks, such as the quiz books on CMMI®/ People CMM® that I co-authored: Quiz Book on CMMI® – DEV (V1.3), Quiz Book on CMMI® – SVC (V1.3), and Quiz Book on People CMM® (V2.0). , my personal favourite is my business novel, Aligning Ferret: How an Organization Meets Extraordinary Challenges which uses a crisis in a fictional organization to explore concepts of strategy and performance management systems for organization-wide alignment.
 I enjoyed creating and depicting a very normal ‘hero’ who faces extraordinary challenges at work even as he struggles for that ever-problematic work-and-home-life balance.
 No stodgy, preachy stuff here.
-The paperback version received great reviews (here and here) and the book is now available as a Kindle eBook!
-Check the Aligning Ferret ebook (including reviews and samples) on Amazon.com or Amazon.in.
+The book is available as a Kindle eBook(See: Amazon.com / Amazon.in).
+I am no longer doing any professional work in these domains.

-Speculative fiction fascinates me, and I delve in it whenever I can.
-Some years ago, I was deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
-I have some published stories under my belt, including professional (SFWA) sales.
+Some years ago, I was also deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
+I have some published stories under my belt, including sales to professional (SFWA) markets.
 Information about my creative work can be found here.
-My fiction writing has been suspended for some years because of some other projects and responsibilities, but I am currently consolidating my involvement in various spheres in the (vain?) hope to squeeze out more time for this activity.
+This type of writing is currently suspended.
+Given my current priorities and my extremely lengthy to-do list and wish list, I don’t see fiction-writing as feasible for me in the foreseeable future.

-And I love dark chocolate (you mean there are people who don’t?).
-I also love reading books and taking long walks when time permits.
+To-do lists notwithstanding, I love reading and taking relaxed walks when time permits (or even if it doesn’t).
 I am at my creative best while finding excuses, I mean reasons, to avoid socializing.
 I like to call myself a “realist” though I’m not sure how that matches with the hours and hours I can spend re-reading the Harry Potter books.
-Which reminds me, if you know where I can get a time turner, do let me know….my contact details are here.
+Which reminds me, if you know where I can get a time turner, do let me know.

-®: CMMI is registered in the U.S. Patent and Trademark Office by Carnegie Mellon University.
+®: CMMI and CMM are registered in the U.S. Patent and Trademark Office by Carnegie Mellon University.